wikitops/ansible_nexus/roles/java/java/README.md

 #### Deployment

-To deploy Nexus on Vagrant instances, just run this command :
+To deploy Java on Vagrant instance, just run this command :

 ```bash
 $ vagrant up